pingcap/tispark/docs/design/2022-05-09-staleread-support.md

 TiDB has provided [stale read](https://docs.pingcap.com/zh/tidb/stable/stale-read).
 - Using stale read, we can read historical data from TiKV
-- Using stale read, we can read from TiKV follower to reduce the pressure of leader.
+- Using stale read, we can read from TiKV followers to reduce the pressure of the leader.
 Therefore, stale read can improve the query performance.

-TiSpark will support stale read after this doc, but it will not read from TiKV follower for TiSpark does not support follower read yet.
+TiSpark will support stale read after this doc, but it will not read from TiKV followers for TiSpark does not support follower read yet.

 ## Detailed design

 ### New configuration
-TiSpark support stale read with a new configurations `spark.tispark.stale_read`
+TiSpark supports stale read with a new configurations `spark.tispark.stale_read`
 - This configurations accept timestamp which is Long type
 - This configuration better meet this condition ${now} - ${spark.tispark.stale_read} + ${sql execution time}) < ${GC lifetime} to avoid the historical data be cleared.

 ### Step
-To support stale read, TiSpark need to
+To support stale read, TiSpark needs to
 1. parse timestamp to PD TSO
 2. update TiCatalog's meta to historical meta
 3. update start_ts to read historical data